-The air supply line should also have an air pressure regulator and a desiccant drier to keep the condensation from damaging the pumps and actuators.
+The air supply line should also have an air pressure regulator and a desiccant drier to prevent condensation from damaging the pumps and actuators.

 A disc-stack centrifuge uses the following utilities.
 It is advantageous to plan for these utilities before the centrifuge installation.
 One should pay proper attention to the utility lines’ layout for ease of installation and centrifuge operation.

-Industrial centrifuge systems use a high voltage power supply.
+Industrial centrifuge systems use a high-voltage power supply.
 In the US, 460 Volt, 3-Phase power supply is standard.
-Depending on the user’s existing system, provision of the correct power supply voltage is needed.
+Depending on the user’s existing system, the provision of the correct power supply voltage is needed.
 Also, the current load of the complete system needs to be anticipated.